 El Charro Taqueria, 452 Old Mammoth Road, Mammoth Lakes

 For Whole Foods: Elixir Superfood & Juice

-Locals and visitors alike frequent Elixir for their whole foods-based salads and grain bowls.
-You can order them ahead on their website if you're in a hurry (or, say, about to hit the road to drive back home), or you can wait in line and make your own.
+Locals and visitors alike frequent Elixir for their whole foods-based salads and grain bowls and, for laidback, quick eating, it’s one of the best restaurants in Mammoth Lakes.
+You can order ahead on their website if you’re in a hurry (or about to hit the road to drive back home), or you can wait in line and make your own.
 A few items on their menu that we recommend are the Thai Kale Salad, the Nourish bowl, or the Falafel Bliss bowl.

 In addition, they always have some fresh-pressed juices and a few healthy-ish treats.
 You can also find a few drinks here, like hard kombucha.
-FYI, their kitchen is 100% gluten-free, so you can eat here without issue if you have celiac.
+FYI, their kitchen is 100% gluten-free, so you can eat here without issue if you have celiac disease.

 Elixir Superfood & Juice, 3325 Main Street, Mammoth Lakes